Window AC Not Cooling? What to Check First

-4.8 stars / 276 reviews | NATE-Certified | Master HVAC | Kingfisher, Oklahoma
+4.8 stars / 279 reviews | NATE-Certified | Master HVAC | Kingfisher, Oklahoma

 Start Here: The Filter and the Coils

-While you have the cover off, look at the evaporator coil fins inside the unit.
+While you have the cover off, look at the evaporator coil fins inside the setup.
 They should be clean and silver.
 If they are coated in a fuzzy layer of dust and pet hair, the coil cannot transfer heat properly even with a clean filter.
-A coil that bad needs a fin comb and a coil cleaner spray, which you can buy at a hardware store.
+A coil that bad requires a fin comb and a coil cleaner spray, which you can buy at a hardware store.
 Work carefully because the fins bend easily.

-Check the Temperature Setting and Mode
+Inspect the Temperature Setting and Mode

 On older mechanical-dial window units, the cool/fan switch can fail in the middle position where the fan runs but the compressor does not engage.
 Turn the dial fully to Cool and listen.
 You should hear the compressor kick in after a few seconds.
 It sounds like a deeper hum starting up.